 Of all online estate agents, Purplebricks.com is by far the UK’s largest and most well-known agency.
 There’s fees & services have been controversial.
 As with any reputable company, you have to take the good with the bad.

-Are you preparing to sell your home and property and considering Purplebricks.com?
+Are you preparing to sell or let your home and considering Purplebricks.com?
 You’ve come to the right place for an in-depth and honest Purplebricks review.